Skills¶

 researching-literature |

-PubMed search, abstract retrieval, and evidence synthesis |
+PubMed search, abstract retrieval, clinical literature deep research, and evidence synthesis |

 reviewing-appeals |